 It's told us the call wait times are due to the increased interest in switching due to all the news coverage on energy.
 It's added an extra 84 people to the team answering calls, so the wait time should ease of soon.

 You can also email Sainsbury's on email@example.com but it will off course take more time to get an answer.
 If you do, make sure you give as much detail about the problem and include any reference numbers you have.

 I've not heard about my switch, what do I do?

 All switches to the Sainsbury's Energy collective tariff were dual fuel, so both your gas and electricity switches should be progressing.
 However, sometimes the switch date for each fuel might differ, usually (but not always) if you currently have your fuels with separate suppliers.

 How does the comparison calculator work?

 The calculator estimates your current energy usage based on your annual kilowatt hour (kWh) usage, your bill amount or the answers to the estimator questions provided.

 It takes (or calculates) your current kWh usage by comparing the data you supply to the unit costs of your current tariff.
 Next, this is multiplied against the kWh unit costs of other tariffs provided by other suppliers in your area.

-Any additional savings offered by the supplier based on payment types are also taken into account.
+Any additional savings offered by the supplier based on payment or billing types are also taken into account.
 The estimated annual savings figure is calculated by subtracting the costs of other tariffs from your current costs.